 American Heritage Education Foundation (AHEF) started AHWCCB™ to address a growing problem—the increasing deficiency in and need for strong civic education in our nation’s schools, culture, and society.
 Americans of all ages and backgrounds are increasingly uninformed about America’s founding history, principles, and civic institutions.
 Further, many schools and colleges no longer teach or require students to take civics, American history, or Western Civilization—though such education is a fundamental responsibility of schools.
 Studies and reports in the last 20 years confirm these trends.

-For more information, see also article on AHWCCB™ 2017.
+For more information, see also this article on AHWCCB™ 2017.

-Below is a video from the inaugural AHWCCB™.
+Below is a brief video from the inaugural AHWCCB™.

 The Coming Crisis in Citizenship: Higher Education’s Failure to Teach America’s History and Institutions